bradenhc-proto/wavemq/designs/wave.md

     // Initializing the client and connecting
     // WaveMQ can be configured to associate names with IP addresses in a config file (or using /etc/hosts),
     // so you don't need to pass an IP address to make it work.
 The string 'localhost' also works.
 Can also
     // use names of machines on the same network.
-Default port is already set. client := wavemq.Client{}
+Default port is already set, but is configurable client := wavemq.Client{}
     client.Connect("192.168.1.124", wavemq.ConnectProperties{})